influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/clusterWorkflowTemplate.md

 withHostAliases(hostAliases)
 ```

-HostAliases is an optional list of hosts and IPs that will be injected into the pod spec
+"HostAliases is an optional list of hosts and IPs that will be injected into the pod spec"

 ### fn spec.templateDefaults.withHostAliasesMixin